valpere/leetcode/README.md

-## Helping modules for LeetCode tasks.
+## Helping modules for LeetCode tasks using Go.